Skip to content

 import { createApp } from 'vue'

-import SproutSidekick from '@sprout_lbjocson/sprout-sidekick'
+import SproutSidekick from '@sprout_ai_labs/sidekick'

-import '@sprout_lbjocson/sprout-sidekick/dist/sprout-sidekick.css'
+import '@sprout_ai_labs/sidekick/dist/sprout-sidekick.css'

 import App from './App.vue'